Radcliffe/WardFinder/README.md

 `python wards.py inputfile outputfile delay`

-where *inputfile* is a text file containing a list of street addresses, one address per line; and *outputfile* is the output file, which will contain the street address and the ward, separated by a comma.
+where `inputfile` is a text file containing a list of street addresses, one address per line, `outputfile` is the output file, and `delay` is the number of milliseconds to pause between requests.

 ##Installation and requirements##